- Industrial sand mining

-- Silica sand mines must follow the same requirements as other nonmetallic mining operations in Wisconsin, including getting necessary air and water permits and following state reclamation laws.
+- Industrial sand mines must follow the same requirements as other nonmetallic mining operations in Wisconsin, including getting necessary air and water permits and following state reclamation laws.

 - Mining and processing operations may have onsite repair and maintenance facilities which generate small amounts of hazardous waste (hydraulic oil, waste oil, cleaning solvents and anti freeze) and may be subject to the hazardous waste regulations.
 Read Hazardous Waste: Your Business Responsibilities (WA-295) for additional information.

-- Sand mining facilities may fall under the requirements of the Safe Drinking Water Act.
+- Industrial sand mining facilities may fall under the requirements of the Safe Drinking Water Act.
 Read An Operator's Handbook for Safe Drinking Water (DG-056) for additional information.

 Abandonment of boreholes/drillholes